Collective Worship

 Special Services and Church Links

-We have the Rector or a visiting member of the local church to lead the worship weekly.
+We have the Priest in Charge or a visiting member of the local church to lead the worship weekly.
 Other speakers from local or national organisations are occasionally used to introduce pupils to the wider community.
-Children’s Workshop leads our worship once a term and groups such as Body and Soul also provide an input.
+High Hopes also leads our worship once a term.

 Special services are held in the church at the end of each term, allowing pupils to participate in a Harvest, Christmas, Easter and End of Year service.
 Parents and Governors are invited to join us in these services.